"

 Athén

-Athens is one of Europe's strongest cultural foundations: a city where the concepts of democracy, philosophy, and classical art are not just textbook chapters but can also be experienced as urban spaces.
-The memories of the 5th century BC 'Golden Age' (the era of Pericles) – sanctuaries, colonnades, and squares – still shape the city's rhythm today, while Athens also embodies all the energy and diversity of a modern Mediterranean metropolis.
-Traces of the Roman, Byzantine, and Ottoman periods are just as present as the nation-building of the 19th–20th centuries, the café culture, or the contemporary Greek creative scene.
-The most important sights – icons and 'hidden' urban layers Exploring Athens is best started at the Acropolis: the Parthenon, the Erechtheion, and the Propylaea are not only architectural masterpieces but also offer exceptional cityscape perspectives.
-The nearby Acropolis Museum organises the artefacts into a modern, easily understandable narrative, helping to make the ruins 'readable.'
-The Agora (and the Temple of Hephaestus) provides a strong link to ancient urban life, while the Roman era's remnants – such as the Roman Agora and Hadrian's Library – subtly add more layers to the story.
-The city's atmosphere is enriched by the narrow streets of Plaka and Anafiotika, the bustling market world of Monastiraki, and the terrace culture of its cafés, offering a 'slow' pace.
-The symbolic space of modern Greek statehood is Syntagma Square, where the changing of the guard ceremony can easily be included in a city centre stroll.
-If you want to delve deeper into the classical theme through museums, the National Archaeological Museum is unmissable.
-The Panathenaic Stadium (the site of the first modern Olympics) makes the connections between sports and urban history tangible.
-For panoramic views, Lycabettus Hill is a great choice, while contemporary Athens reveals itself in cultural spaces and neighbourhoods opening towards the sea – such as the port and the 'Athenian Riviera.'
-One of the city's fresh, modern cultural focal points is the Stavros Niarchos Foundation Cultural Centre area, which complements the city centre experience with programmes, green spaces, and a waterfront vibe.
-Sustainable Athens – responsible tourism without losing the experience Athens' tourism stakeholders and urban development organisations are increasingly addressing the challenges of overcrowding, heatwaves, and mobility with greater awareness.
-At the Acropolis, the most visited heritage site, visitor management solutions (time slots/zones, electronic ticketing and entry systems) have been introduced to reduce congestion and protect the heritage.
-Additionally, the city's long-term resilience and climate adaptation strategies emphasise strengthening green spaces and sustainable transport – offering tangible benefits for visitors: pedestrian exploration, improved public transport, and enhanced public spaces all contribute to a more liveable city.
-The 'This is Athens' (Develop Athens) strategy treats sustainability as a strategic direction, and the city is also involved in international professional collaborations.
-The modernisation of the transport system and the expansion of greener fleets are also part of the effort to make Athens easier to explore as a guest with a smaller environmental footprint.
-Athens' sustainable tourism efforts are supported not only by local programmes but also by international professional connections: the city's destination management organisation (This is Athens / Develop Athens) is linked to the GSTC (Global Sustainable Tourism Council) destination membership network, and according to the city's communication, the GSTC-related destination assessment process was completed on 31 March 2022.
-Furthermore, a good practice linked to Athens appeared in the 2022 Green Destinations TOP100 'Good Practice Story' selection (for example, the Kypseli Agora initiative).
+Athens is one of Europe’s most profound cultural foundations: a city where the concepts of democracy, philosophy, and classical art are not just textbook chapters but can also be experienced as urban spaces.
+The memories of the 5th-century BC ‘Golden Age’ (the era of Pericles) – sanctuaries, colonnades, and squares – still shape the city’s rhythm today, while Athens also embodies all the energy and diversity of a modern Mediterranean metropolis.
+Traces of the Roman, Byzantine, and Ottoman periods are as present as the nation-building of the 19th–20th centuries, the café culture, or the contemporary Greek creative scene.
+The must-see landmarks – icons and ‘hidden’ urban layers Begin your exploration of Athens at the Acropolis: the Parthenon, the Erechtheion, and the Propylaea are not only architectural masterpieces but also offer exceptional panoramic views of the city.
+The nearby Acropolis Museum organises the artefacts into a modern, comprehensible narrative, helping to make the ruins ‘readable’.
+For insights into ancient urban life, the Agora (and the Temple of Hephaestus) provide a strong anchor, while the Roman period’s remnants – such as the Roman Agora and Hadrian’s Library – add further layers to the story.
+The city’s atmosphere is enriched by the narrow streets of Plaka and Anafiotika, the bustling market vibe of Monastiraki, and the terrace culture of its cafés, offering a slower pace.
+The symbolic space of modern Greek statehood is Syntagma Square, where the changing of the guard ceremony can easily be included in a city-centre stroll.
+If you wish to delve deeper into the classical theme through museums, the National Archaeological Museum is unmissable.
+The connections between sports and urban history are made tangible at the Panathenaic Stadium (the site of the first modern Olympics).
+For panoramic views, Lycabettus Hill is a great choice, while contemporary Athens reveals itself through cultural spaces and neighbourhoods opening towards the sea – such as the port and the ‘Athenian Riviera’.
+One of the city’s fresh, modern cultural focal points is the Stavros Niarchos Foundation Cultural Centre area, which complements the city-centre experience with programmes, green spaces, and a waterfront vibe.
+Sustainable Athens – responsible tourism without losing the experience Athens’ tourism stakeholders and city development organisations are increasingly addressing the challenges of overcrowding, heatwaves, and mobility with greater awareness.
+At the most visited heritage site, the Acropolis, visitor management solutions (time slots/zones, electronic ticketing and entry systems) have been introduced to reduce congestion and protect the heritage.
+Additionally, the city’s long-term resilience and climate adaptation strategies emphasise strengthening green spaces and promoting sustainable transport – tangible benefits for visitors include improved walkability, public transport, and the quality of public spaces, all contributing to a more liveable city.
+The ‘This is Athens’ (Develop Athens) initiative treats sustainability as a strategic priority, and the city is also involved in international professional collaborations.
+The modernisation of the transport system and the expansion of greener fleets are part of the effort to make Athens more accessible for visitors with a smaller environmental footprint.
+Athens’ sustainable tourism efforts are supported not only by local programmes but also by international professional connections: the city’s destination management organisation (This is Athens / Develop Athens) is part of the GSTC (Global Sustainable Tourism Council) destination membership network, and according to the city’s communication, the GSTC-related destination assessment process was completed on 31 March 2022.
+Furthermore, a good practice linked to Athens appeared in the Green Destinations TOP100 ‘Good Practice Story’ selection in 2022 (such as the Kypseli Agora initiative). - editorial content -

 Arrival